tgulmine/reddit-clone/README.md

 Project made with the intention to clone a Reddit subreddit page.

-Made with React, Typescript, SASS and Axios.
+Made with React, Javascript, SASS and Axios.

 Working with the top 10 most popular subreddits:
 - Announcements